Randy Arozarena Player Props: Rays vs. Orioles

-The Tampa Bay Rays and Randy Arozarena (.361 slugging percentage over his past 10 games, including one homer), battle starting pitcher Kyle Gibson and the Baltimore Orioles at Tropicana Field, Thursday at 6:40 PM ET.
+The Tampa Bay Rays, including Randy Arozarena (.189 batting average in his past 10 games), battle starting pitcher Kyle Bradish and the Baltimore Orioles at Tropicana Field, Friday at 6:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Rangers.
+He is looking to get back on track following he struck out four times in his most recent game against the Orioles.

 Randy Arozarena Game Info & Props vs. the Orioles